 - Writing paper

 However, those are just a few of the ways to use coffee filters.
 Below is a long list of 60 ways that you can use coffee filters for survival.
 To keep things organized, I have broken them down into categories.
+If you need to stock up on coffee filters, you can do so by clicking here.

 Survival Uses of Coffee Filters